ryanhansen2222/ryanhansen2222.github.io/index.md

 Video Games (Civilization 5 is the irrefutable most beautiful masterpiece of game technology to ever grace this world.
 Also I like dark souls and most RPGs i've tried.)
 Explore + try new things

-## Sense of Humor
-Witty, Absurdist, and Relatable (In most scenarios, the amount I laugh is directly proportional to how weird and creative something is)

 ## Music I like
 Working top 10: [Top 10](https://www.youtube.com/playlist?list=PL-6hxOwG1xJlavPiv3NxLY5_K1CDRX2aA)